vidhir0417/CustomerSegmentation/README.md

 ## Project Phases & Methodology

-The project followed a comprehensive approach, encompassing data preprocessing, customer segmentation and targeted promotion generation.
+The project followed a comprehensive approach, which was encompassing data preprocessing, customer segmentation and targeted promotion generation.

 ### 1. Exploratory Data Analysis and Preprocessing
 * **Data Loading & Visualization:** Initial loading of customer information and visualization of customer locations using a map.